Knowledge Bases

 Upload Files: Add documents directly from your computer

-Write Something: Opens a text input where you can create a document from scratch
+Write Something: Opens a text input to create content from scratch

-⚠️ Choose the appropriate Context Type based on the kind of information you're storing to optimize how the system processes and retrieves it.
+⚠️ Important: Choose the appropriate Content Type based on the kind of information you're storing to optimize how the system processes and retrieves it.

-Configure this action by selecting which Knowledge Base to search
+Select which Knowledge Base to search from the dropdown

 How Knowledge Base Actions Work in Your Workflow